 Under the VREQ, the Company agreed to not conduct any regulated activities except with the written consent of the FCA, and to close all open trading positions.
 All payments since the VREQ have required authorisation from the FCA before being made.

 A board meeting of directors was held on 1 May 2019, where the board decided to put the Company into a creditors' voluntary liquidation ("CVL").

 On 31 May 2019, the Company shareholders passed a winding up resolution by written resolution and appointed Nigel Rackham and Michael Jervis as joint liquidators.
 A creditors' decision by deemed consent on that day confirmed the appointment.

-If you believe that the Company is holding funds on your behalf and these are segregated, please email May Mehdi on email@example.com with evidence of the same.
+If you believe that the Company is holding funds on your behalf and these are segregated, please email Kelly Panther on firstname.lastname@example.org with evidence of the same.

-If you are owed monies from the Company, please submit a statement of claim form and return it to May Mehdi on firstname.lastname@example.org.
+If you are owed monies from the Company, please submit a statement of claim form and return it to Kelly Panther on email@example.com.

 Please report to this page and the links below, for further information and updates as the liquidation progresses.

 Douglas Nigel Rackham and Michael John Andrew Jervis have been appointed as Joint Liquidators of Fixi Plc to manage its affairs, business and property as its agents without personal liability.
 They are licensed in the United Kingdom to act as Insolvency Practitioners by the Institute of Chartered Accountants in England and Wales.

 The Joint Liquidators are bound by the Insolvency Code of Ethics which can be found at: https://www.gov.uk/government/publications/insolvency-practitioner-code-of-ethics.